 Lake Ontario here I come!
 My next marathon swim adventure will take place at the end of this month.
 I will attempt to swim the 32 mile traditional course of Lake Ontario also known as the Marilyn Bell route.
-The swim will start in New York at Niagara-on-the-Lake and finish in Toronto, Canada near the Marilyn Bell Park.
+The swim will start at Niagara-on-the-Lake located across the Niagara River from Youngstown, New York and finish in Toronto, Canada near the Marilyn Bell Park.
 This route was named after swim icon Marilyn Bell who became the first person in history to swim across Lake Ontario at the age of 16.
 She instantly became one of the most highly celebrated swimmers in Canadian history.
 Her story of her determination and grit is incredible.
 I wanted to share her inspirational story with my young grandchildren so I purchased the DVD "Heart, The Marilyn Bell Story".
 We watched it together......we loved it!

 I will be following the rules of the Canadian swim organization called Solo Swims of Ontario.
 Their rules are similar to other marathon swim organizations.......swimmer cannot be touched, swimmer cannot touch boat, start on land and finish on land.
 I am grateful to Marilyn Korzekwa, renowned marathon swimmer and president of the SSO, for extending her gracious hospitality in planning and welcoming my crew and I. My boat pilot is Christine Arsenault.
 She is recognized for her piloting skills.
 Christine will have a 39 foot boat fully equipped with GPS and radio contact.
 I will be accompanied by a smaller zodiac boat.
 One of my crew members will be on the Zodiac to monitor my swim and throw me liquid carbohydrates in a water bottle attached to a line.
 The larger boat will be a few hundred yards ahead to assess for currents and conditions.
 The main boat and zodiac boat will have radio contact at all times.
 SSO is a very well run swim organization and safety is their number one concern.
 At the end of my swim, I will be assessed by a medical crew (rescue unit).
 Hopefully, I will be in good condition.
 If not, then ER visit would be recommended.
 Again, safety of swimmer is very important to this swim organization........it's very much appreciated.